thisiskyle/anrcy/README.md

     --- (optional) array of header strings
     ---@type string[]
     headers = { },

+    --- (optional) show the curl command that is created from this job
+    --- in the results buffer
+    ---@type boolean
+    show_cmd = false,

     --- (optional) request body / url params
     ---@type anrcy.RequestData[]